Peebles: Historic features and traditions

 The oldest building in Peebles is the tower of St Andrew's Church.
 The church was founded in 1195.
 It was destroyed (along with many other Borders abbeys and priories) by the soldiers of Henry VIII.
 The stones of the ruins were pilfered for many other local buildings leaving only the tower standing amongst the gravestones of the churchyard.
 Another ancient church in the town is the Cross Kirk, founded in 1261.
 Although now mainly ruins, the Cross Kirk plays a prominent part in the local festival.

 The annual local festival in Peebles is called the Beltane, and involves (as with many Borders festivals) a Common Riding.
 The Beltane, proclaimed at the cross, culminates with the crowning of the Beltane Queen (a girl chosen from one of three local primary schools) along with her court, including the likes of the First and Second Courtiers, Sword Bearer and Standard Bearer; on the steps in front of the parish church.
 The adult principal of the festival is the Cornet, a local young man chosen by the organizing committee on a basis of being considered worthy of representing the town, who then carries the town standard for a year.

 To the west of the town is Neidpath Castle, which can be reached on foot through Hay Lodge Park; the route has views of the castle.
 The castle is now closed to the public.

 On the south side of the High Street are the old burgh offices.
 These incorporate the town's library, art gallery, and local museum.
 The building occupied by these is called the Chambers Institution, being deeded to the town by William Chambers, a member of the Chambers publishing family who originated in the town.
 Chambers' house can be found on the oldest street in Peebles – Biggiesknowe.
 Peebles tolbooth, the civic centre of the medieval burgh, is the only medieval tolbooth site in Scotland to have been excavated by archaeologists.

 Peebles is no longer connected to the railway network.
 In years past, the Symington, Biggar and Broughton Railway had lines that connected Peebles to Edinburgh and Galashiels, with a goods station and Peebles and Peebles West stations.
 A connection to Edinburgh is maintained by Borders Buses service X62.

 Historically Peebles and the Scottish borders have been the location of many textile businesses.
 Still today, March Street Mills is the location of Robert Noble along with its sister company Replin Fabrics.

-In 2016, Peebles was the first town in the UK to raise funding for a Royal National Institute of Blind People (RNIB) talking Book.